psyphon1/panlang/README.md

 ## About the Author

-This project is being developed by Chinmay Duse(Psyphon1),
+This project is being developed by Chinmay Duse(Psyphon1).
-with a focus on AI/ML, scientific computing, and language design for NASA-grade and international research applications[1][2][3].

 ---